AikoMidori/steam-dark-mode/README.md

     Switching Guide

     Within the file on the top, there are a few lines named border0-border8.
-    Setting those ..px to 0px will make you swiycg to Hard Edges version.
+    Setting those ..px to 0px will make you switch to Hard Edges version.
     If you ever want to switch back, the default properties are written behind the lines.

 *Made with love by* ***Shiina♪***